tibbben/geospatial-visualization/lessons/lesson02.md

 1. Housekeeping (2:00 pm - 10 min)
    -   Questions on homework, readings, syllabus (note on readings)
    -   Ask about problems with software installation
-   -   Encourage early conversations with Chris or myself about project ideas
+   -   Encourage early conversations with Chris or myself about project ideas - meetings
+   -   Datasets: Waze, Las Flores Built Environment, Historical Real Estate Transactions
+   -   Reminder about only opening docs with excel online - do not lock (remember I can see who does things)

+2. Review data management - Miami 3D (2:10 - 15 min)
+   -   project folders, data, project file
+   -   finish miami 3D
+      -   review project setup on onedrive/thumbdrive
+      -   open project, make sure data is still linked
+      -   review navigation
+      -   export image

-2. Map Ideas (2:10 - 10 min)
+3. Map Ideas (2:25 - 20 min)
    -   Students go around and talk about their initial ideas (3 min each)
    -   not everyone - ask for volunteers
+   -   Chris presents possible project ideas

-3. Student presentations from Field (2:20 pm - 30 min)
+4. Student presentations from Field (2:45 pm - 30 min)
-   -   max 4 minutes each
+   -   max 5 minutes each w questions

-4. Chris presents possible project ideas (2:50 - 15 min)
+5. BREAK (3:15 - 5 min)

-5. Reading discussion (3:05 pm - 10 min)
+6. Reading discussion (3:20 pm - 10 min)
    -   Chapter 3 - Mappable Data
       -   Review phenomena -> data abstraction
       -   What kinds of data will they use?